What is this medicine?

-What if I miss a dose?If you miss a dose, use it as soon as you can.
+If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.

-What may interact with this medicine?Interactions are not expected.
+Interactions are not expected.
 Do not use any other skin products without telling your doctor or health care professional.

 Tell your doctor or health care professional if your symptoms do not get better within one week.
 Tell your doctor or health care professional if you are exposed to anyone with measles or chickenpox, or if you develop sores or blisters that do not heal properly.

 Side effects that you should report to your doctor or health care professional as soon as possible: